Statutory Function Statistics

 After a defendant has been committed for trial, the question sometimes arises whether the prosecution should continue.
 This can arise either as a result of an application by the defendant or on our own initiative.
 A submission made to the Director to discontinue such a matter is known as a ‘no Bill’ application.

 The Director’s power to discontinue is delegated to the CDPP Practice Group Leaders and branch heads who make these decisions in certain circumstances.
-This power was exercised by the Director’s delegates in relation to a number of prosecutions during the year.

 The Director of Public Prosecutions Act 1983 (the DPP Act) empowers the Director to give an undertaking—referred to as an indemnity—to a potential witness in three circumstances: